Muzamilshah11/democlass/README.md

 # democlass
-This is demo class for just checking for students
+This is demo class for just checking for students peshawar chatbot